hrishioa/async-interval-queue/README.md

 `add` has three optional parameters which can also be passed to the decorator:

-* doNotStart - if True, the queue is not started when this job is added.
+* `doNotStart` - if True, the queue is not started when this job is added.
-* requeueOnFail - if True, the job is requeued if the promise rejects, and the final promise rejection or success is passed on.
+* `requeueOnFail` - if True, the job is requeued if the promise rejects, and the final promise rejection or success is passed on.
-* retries - Number of retries.
+* `retries` - Number of retries.

-For example, to enqueue a job without starting the job, and 3 retries:
+For example, to enqueue a job without starting the queue, and 3 retries:

 ```javascript
 // Thunk city